 Slow-cooked Lamb Shoulder With Capsicum and Olives

-2 x 3kg lamb shoulders
+2 x 3kg lamb shoulders1 garlic bulb

 1/2 cup chopped rosemary